Skip to main content

 Initialize the cluster

-Fresh Couchbase Community Edition deployments require cluster initialization before metrics are available.
+A fresh Couchbase deployment must be initialized before metrics are available.
 Skip this step if connecting to an existing cluster.

 Initialize cluster via REST API

-# Initialize the cluster (run once on fresh install)
+# Initialize the cluster (run once on a fresh install)

 curl -s -X POST http://localhost:8091/clusterInit \